Massachusetts regulator accuses Robinhood of failing to protect investors

-BOSTON (Reuters) -Massachusetts securities regulators on Wednesday accused fintech startup Robinhood Financial LLC of engaging in aggressive tactics to attract inexperienced investors and failing to prevent outages on its online trading platform.
+BOSTON (Reuters) - Massachusetts securities regulators on Wednesday accused the popular online brokerage Robinhood of engaging in aggressive tactics to attract inexperienced investors and failing to prevent outages on its trading platform.

 Massachusetts Secretary of the Commonwealth William Galvin, the state’s top securities regulator, in an administrative complaint alleged that Robinhood marketed itself to investors without regard for the best interest of its customers.

-Galvin in a statement said that Robinhood has a duty to protect its customers and their money.
+Galvin said Robinhood has a duty to protect its customers and their money.
 Yet, the complaint said, Robinhood gave its inexperienced customers the ability to make an unlimited number of trades without first screening them.

 The complaint alleged that Robinhood used the promise of free stock trades to attract new users and strategies such as “gamification” to encourage and entice repeated use of its trading application.